srimalisa/alphacloud/README.md

         "message": "....",
         "errors": {
             "price": [
-                "The bid price cannot be lower than 20.00" // 2 decimal is required ]
+                "The bid price cannot be lower than 20.00" // two decimal is required ]
         }
     }